Jack Palance: 1996–2004: Final films

 Palance, at the time chairman of the Hollywood Trident Foundation, walked out of a Russian Film Festival in Hollywood in 2004.
 After being introduced, Palance said, "I feel like I walked into the wrong room by mistake.
 I think that Russian film is interesting, but I have nothing to do with Russia or Russian film.
 My parents were born in Ukraine: I'm Ukrainian.
 I'm not Russian.
 So, excuse me, but I don't belong here.
 It's best if we leave."
 Palance was awarded the title of "People's Artist" by Vladimir Putin, president of Russia; however, Palance refused it.
 In 2001, Palance returned to the recording studio as a special guest on friend Laurie Z's album Heart of the Holidays to narrate the classic poem "The Night Before Christmas".
 In 2002, he starred in the television movie Living with the Dead opposite Ted Danson, Mary Steenburgen and Diane Ladd.
 In 2004, he starred in another television production, Back When We Were Grownups, once again directed by Ron Underwood, opposite Blythe Danner; it was his final performance.

 Personal life

+Marriages and family

 Palance lived for several years around Tehachapi, California.
 He was married to his first wife, Virginia (née Baker), from 1949 to 1968.
-They had three children, of whom Holly Palance and Brooke Palance became actors.
+They had three children, of whom Holly Palance and another daughter became actors.
 On New Year's Day, 2003, Virginia was struck and killed by a car in Los Angeles.
 In May 1987, Palance married his second wife, Elaine Rogers.

-His death certificate listed his marital status as "Divorced".
+Interests

-Palance painted and sold landscape art, with a poem included on the back of each picture.
+He painted and sold landscape art, with a poem included on the back of each picture.
 He was also the author of The Forest of Love, a book of poems published in 1996 by Summerhouse Press.

 Palance enjoyed raising cattle on his ranch in the Tehachapi Mountains.
 He gave up eating red meat after working on his ranch, commenting that he couldn't eat a cow.

-Palance acknowledged a lifelong attachment to his Pennsylvania heritage and visited there when able.
+He acknowledged a lifelong attachment to his Pennsylvania heritage and visited there when able.
 Shortly before his death, he sold his farm in Butler Township and put his art collection up for auction.

 Death

-Palance died at the age of 87 from natural causes at his daughter Holly's house in Montecito, California on November 10, 2006.
-Following his death a memorial service was held at St. Michael's Ukrainian Catholic Church in Hazleton, Pennsylvania.
+Palance died at the age of 87 from natural causes at his daughter Holly's house in Montecito, California, on November 10, 2006.
+Following his death, a memorial service was held at St. Michael's Ukrainian Catholic Church in Hazleton, Pennsylvania.